JanLahmann/Qoffee-Maker/README.md

 ### Beverages

-Our Qoffee Maker offers eight beverages, which can be mapped to three-digit binary numbers with the canonical mapping 0 -> 000, 1 -> 001, 2 -> 010, ..., 6 -> 010, 7 -> 111.
+Our Qoffee Maker offers eight beverages, which can be mapped to three-digit binary numbers with the canonical mapping 0 -> 000, 1 -> 001, 2 -> 010, ..., 6 -> 110, 7 -> 111.

 ![alt text](Bilder/übersicht.png)

 ## Description of the Quantum Gates
-"Quantum Gates" are the fundamental operations that can be applied to Qubits - which quantum computuers are based on.
+"Quantum Gates" are the fundamental operations that can be applied to Qubits.

-Here we listet some of the Quantum gates:
+The three most important Quantum gates are:

 ![alt text](Bilder/NOTgate.png)